-Mădălina brings to the ROCA Industry team valuable experience in direct interaction with consumers, developing excellent organizational, communication and creative approach skills.
+Mădălina brings to the ROCA Industry team valuable experience in direct interaction with consumers, developing excellent organizational, communication and creative approach skills with a focus on the process.

 Ioana Lambrinoc - Ioana is Project Coordinator since May 2022, being part of the ROCA ecosystem for almost 7 years, contributing to team communication, offering support in solving problems, being oriented towards people and synergies between them.